fcsonline/semgrep-changes/README.md

 [![Gem Version](https://img.shields.io/gem/v/semgrep-changes)](https://rubygems.org/gems/semgrep-changes)
 [![Build Status](https://github.com/fcsonline/semgrep-changes/actions/workflows/ci.yml/badge.svg)](https://github.com/fcsonline/semgrep-changes/actions/workflows/ci.yml)

-`semgrep-changes` runs rubocop and shows only the offenses you introduced since the fork point of your git branch.
+`semgrep-changes` shows only the offenses you introduced since the fork point of your git branch.
 Will not complain about existing offenses in your main branch.

 This is useful for CI checks for your pull requests but it could be useful too for you daily work, to know new offenses created by you.